campfireunion/docs/docs/1.0/flipside/how-tos/props/how-to-draw-your-own-props-with-the-magic-pencil.md

 # How to draw your own props with the Magic Pencil

-The Magic Pencil is a special prop in Flipside Studio that lets you draw in 3D.
+The Magic Pencil is a special prop in Flipside that lets you draw in 3D.
 Your drawings become props you can grab and interact with.

 **Step 1.** Open the **Props** menu and got to the **All Props > Decor** category.